 However, the Hearne's research went under the radar of mainstream science journals.
 So it was Stephen LaBerge in 1978 who famously performed this experiment and published data on the first scientifically-verified signal from a dreamer's mind to the outside world.
 LaBerge continues to be a leading force in lucid dream research as the founder of The Lucidity Institute and author of Exploring the World of Lucid Dreaming.

 Scientists continue to learn more about lucid dreaming, whether it's measuring electronic activity in the brain or discovering potential new psychological applications.

 In 2009, a German study conducted at the Neurological Laboratory in Frankfurt revealed significantly increased brain activity during lucid dreams.
 An EEG machine recorded frequencies in the 40 Hz (or GAMMA) range in lucid dreamers enjoying a bit of conscious REM.
-This is far higher than the normal dream state (THETA range, or 4-8 Hz) and perhaps more alert than you are right now (BETA range, or 12-38 Hz).
+This is far higher than the normal dream state (THETA range, or 4-7 Hz).

 The researchers also saw heightened activity in the frontal and frontolateral areas of the brain which are the seat of linguistic thought as well as other higher mental functions linked to self-awareness.
 It supports the theory that lucid dreaming is a unique state of consciousness separate from any other mental state.